JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref10]: Nicolas Barker, _Hortus Eystettensis: The Bishop's Garden and Besler's Magnificent Book_ (New York: H.N.
 Abrams, 1995); Ray Desmond, “A Garden at Eichstätt,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), 58-66.

+[^ref11]: Ray Desmond, “CHAPTER,” in _Great Natural History Books and their Creators_ (New Castle, DE: Oak Knoll Press, 2003), ##-##.

+[^ref12]: Heiser, “The Domesticated Sunflower in Mexico?,” 449.

-[^ref6]: Charles B. Heiser, Jr., “The Origin and Development of the Cultivated Sunflower,” _The American Biology Teacher_ 17, no. 5 (May 1955): 161-67, [https://www.jstor.org/stable/4438706](https://www.jstor.org/stable/4438706); Bruce D. Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” _Vegetation History and Archaeobotany_ 23 (2014): 57-74.
+[^ref13]: Charles B. Heiser, Jr., “The Origin and Development of the Cultivated Sunflower,” _The American Biology Teacher_ 17, no. 5 (May 1955): 161-67, [https://www.jstor.org/stable/4438706](https://www.jstor.org/stable/4438706); Bruce D. Smith, “The Domestication of _Helianthus annuus_ L. (sunflower),” _Vegetation History and Archaeobotany_ 23 (2014): 57-74.

-[^ref7]: Michael Brian Schiffer, “Origin of the Domesticated Sunflower,” in _Archaeology’s Footprints in the Modern World_ (Salt Lake City: University of Utah Press, 2017), 241-46.
+[^ref14]: Michael Brian Schiffer, “Origin of the Domesticated Sunflower,” in _Archaeology’s Footprints in the Modern World_ (Salt Lake City: University of Utah Press, 2017), 241-46.

 [^ref8]: “Heiser (1965) proposed an hypothesis that is still tenable.
 The species [_Helianthus annuus_] spread prehistorically over eastern North America as a weedy camp-follower.”
 Jonathan D. Sauer, “HELIANTHUS – SUNFLOWER,” in _Historical Geography of Crop Plants: A Select Roster_ (Bosa Roca: Taylor and Francis Group, 1993), 23;